SamuelITAdmins/it-dashboard/README.md

 ## Next Steps

 - Familiarize yourself with the project structure
-- Review the API endpoints in `/pages/api/`
+- Review the API endpoints in `/api/sync/`
 - Check the database schema in `/prisma/schema.prisma`
-- Read the component documentation in `/components/`

 ## Getting Help